izawartka/siudemka/README.md

 # siudemka
-## Sample Project for the RZUF3 Framework
+## Sample project for the RZUF3 framework

 This app displays a prerendered locomotive model loaded from a tilemap set using the SGE (Siudemka Graphics Engine) module.
 You can interact with the model using some of the built-in RZUF functionalities.
 Just download and try it out yourself.